-National apprenticeship week is a government initiative that runs this year from 5 to 9 March 2018.
-During this week there will be a strong focus on celebrating the positive impact apprenticeships have on individuals, businesses and the economy.
+National apprenticeship week is a government initiative which ran this year from 5 to 9 March 2018.
+During this week there was a strong focus on celebrating the positive impact apprenticeships have on individuals, businesses and the economy.

 To find out more about apprenticeships, see the apprenticeship pages on the GOV.UK website (external link).